bksaechao/LIRI/README.md

 4. do-what-it-says<br>
   <img src="images/random-command.png" alt="ranCom" height="150" width ="600">
+  <p>This command is set to read the command outlined in the random.txt file.
+By changing the command name and the arist/movie/song, the user can change what this command will output.</p>

 # Bonus
-<p>The GIF below deomnstrates the bonus challenge.
+<p>The GIF below demonstrates the bonus challenge.
 When the movie command is called, the data is populated in the terminal while also logging the information in the log.txt file.</p>
 <img src="images/bonusdemo.gif" alt="bonusGif" height="200" width="500">